 Anthony’s HomePort is a testament to Anthony’s Restaurants’ commitment to serving high-quality meals with ingredients from local purveyors.
 Menus vary daily based on the catch of the day and the chef’s specials, so keep coming back for a unique dining experience each time.

 If you’re feeling fancy, combine one of their landlubber dishes with a seafaring side for a surf-and-turn to remember.
 The Roasted Garlic Prawns are my go-to!

 121 Park Ln, Kirkland, WA 98033

-You can find Cactus Kirkland on Park Ln. between Peter Kirk Park and the Marina Park Pavilion in Moss Bay (take bus 250 or 239).
+You can find Cactus Kirkland on Park Ln. between Peter Kirk Park and the Marina Park Pavilion in Moss Bay.
 It doesn’t have a view of Lake Washington, but it does have outdoor seating if you want to soak up some rays.

 Cactus Kitchen specializes in southwestern cuisine, and they’ve been serving hungry customers for over 30 years.
 Their menu is huge, and if you ordered one of everything, you’d need a table for 50.

 To help you narrow down your choice, I recommend the Guacamole Carlito’s Way, the Grilled Skirt Steak Salad, or the Yucatan Salmon Bowl.